Will my Houston, Texas family law case be infected by COVID-19?

 o Motions for genetic testing (done in custody cases/paternity cases when paternity of an alleged father is at issue).

 So yes, your case will be able to move forward despite likely being infected by the COVID-19 pandemic.
 You will also still be able to file new family law cases but you should certainly expect the process to take longer.
-If you wish to consult with a family law attorney in the Houston, Texas area for more insight into family law cases generally and how to proceed given the current pandemic circumstances, The Rainwater Firm attorneys are standing by to answer your questions.
+If you wish to consult with a family law attorney in the Houston, Texas area for more insight into family law cases generally and how to proceed given the current pandemic circumstances, the Sisemore Law firm attorneys are standing by to answer your questions.

 Jacob D. Cohen is an attorney licensed in the state of Texas and an associate at The Rainwater Firm with principal office located in Houston, Harris County, Texas.
 Any opinions expressed are those of the author and do not necessarily reflect the views of the firm, its clients, or any of its or their respective affiliates.
 This article is for informational and advertisement purposes only and does not constitute legal advice.